openeuler-mirror/stratovirt/docs/config_guidebook.md

 Virtio block device is a virtual block device, which process read and write requests in virtio queue from guest.

-Ten properties are supported for virtio block device.
+10 properties are supported for virtio block device.

-* drive_id: unique device-id in StratoVirt.
+* id: unique device-id in StratoVirt.
-* path_on_host: the path of block device in host.
+* file: the path of backend file on host.
-* serial_num: serial number of virtio block. (optional)
+* serial: serial number of virtio block. (optional)
-* read_only: whether virtio block device is read-only.
-If not set, default is false.
+* readonly: whether virtio block device is read-only. (optional) If not set, default is false.
-* direct: open block device with `O_DIRECT` mode.
-If not set, default is true.
+* direct: open block device with `O_DIRECT` mode. (optional) If not set, default is true.
-* iothread: indicate which iothread will be used, if not specified the main thread will be used. (optional)
+* iothread: indicate which iothread will be used. (optional) if not set, the main thread will be used.
 * throttling.iops-total: used to limit IO operations for block device. (optional)
-* if: drive type, for block drive, it should be `none`.
-If not set, default is `none` (optional)
+* if: drive type, for block drive, it should be `none`. (optional) If not set, default is `none`.
-* format: the format of block image, default value `raw`.
-NB: currently only `raw` is supported. (optional) If not set, default is raw.
+* format: the format of block image. (optional) If not set, default is `raw`.
+NB: currently only `raw` is supported.
-* num-queues: the optional num-queues attribute controls the number of queues to be used for block device.
-If not set, the default block queue number is 1.
-The max queues number supported is no more than 32.
+* num-queues: the optional num-queues attribute controls the number of queues to be used for block device. (optional) The max queues number supported is 32.
+If not set, the default block queue number is the smaller one of vCPU count and the max queues number (e.g, min(vcpu_count, 32)).
 * bootindex: the boot order of block device. (optional) If not set, the priority is lowest.
 The number ranges from 0 to 255, the smaller the number, the higher the priority.
 It determines the order of bootable devices which firmware will use for booting the guest OS.
 * aio: the aio type of block device (optional).
 Possible values are `native`, `io_uring`, or `off`.
 If not set, default is `native` if `direct` is true, otherwise default is `off`.

-For virtio-blk-pci, two more properties are required.
+For virtio-blk-pci, three more properties are required.
 * bus: name of bus which to attach.
 * addr: including slot number and function number.
 The first number represents slot number of device and the second one represents function number of it.
+* multifunction: whether to open multi-function for device. (optional) If not set, default is false.

 If you want to boot VM with a virtio block device as rootfs, you should add `root=DEVICE_NAME_IN_GUESTOS` in Kernel Parameters. `DEVICE_NAME_IN_GUESTOS` will from `vda` to `vdz` in order.